victor-teles/AspNetCore.Pulse/README.md

 **ASP.NET Core** versions supported: 8.0, 7.0, 6.0, 5.0, 3.1, 3.0 and 2.2

+Check out our [homepage](https://pulse.mintlify.app) to learn more about installation

 ## Credits

 This package is based on the excellent work from the [Xabaril/AspNetCore.Diagnostics.HealthChecks](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) project.
 We have forked their repository and built upon it to add more features and support for additional services.

 ## License